 Chester Nimitz remained in the Navy immediately after the war, succeeding Admiral Ernest King as Chief of Naval Operations.

-He moved to Berkeley, California, and took up some ceremonial roles as well as active ones such as being a Trustee for the University of California as well as a professor for the Naval Reserve.
+He moved to Berkeley, California, and took up some ceremonial and active roles, such as being a Trustee for the University of California and a professor for the Naval Reserve.
 Unassuming to the end, he did not write memoirs and did not care for people to fuss over him.